FrancescoSaverioZuppichini/glasses-2.0/docs/index.md

 # Glasses 😎

-!!! important
+!!! important "A long way to go"
     🚧 This project is WIP.
 We will make it perfect, but we are not still there!
 If you want to help out, check the [Contributing Guide](/contributing.md) 💜.

-A compact, concise and customizable deep learning library.
-This library currently support deep learning models for computer vision.
+A compact, concise, and customizable deep learning library.
+This library currently supports deep learning models for computer vision.

-*Glasses* is a model toolbox with the goal of making easier for **everybody** to use, learn and share deep learning models.
+*Glasses* is a model toolbox to make it easier for **everybody** to use, learn and share deep learning models.

 **Documentation**: [TODO](TODO)